longyan97/longyan97.github.io/README.md

 See more info at https://academicpages.github.io/

+## Yan's install on Win

+1. Install Ruby and Jekll using RubyInstaller: https://jekyllrb.com/docs/installation/windows/ But note that you need to install Ruby 3.1 (or 3.2, def not 3.3 as of Aug 2024) to avoid dependency problems in bundle install
+2. Comment out the gem "wdm" line in the Gemfile of this folder before running the next steps of "to run locally"

 ## To run locally (not on GitHub Pages, to serve on your own computer)

 1. Clone the repository and made updates as detailed above